mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **King Thandris's Reaction:**

 > *He reads silently, face growing paler.
-Finally, he looks up, voice shaking: "My grandfather...
-King Thandris III... was a murderer.
-Prince Aldric was an assassin.
+Finally, he looks up, voice shaking: "My father...
+King Aldric III... was a murderer.
+Prince Aldric—my own brother—was an assassin.
 Everything our kingdom was built on..."
 (He struggles to continue) "A lie.
 All of it.
 A lie."*
 >
 > *(He stands, removes his crown, sets it on the throne)* *"I am unworthy to wear this.
 My family's legitimacy... it's built on the ashes of innocents."*
 >